• Free shipping on all orders

 Group Utility

 The Miniature Schnauzer is a dog that you can’t help but love.
-While it’s a small breed, you’d never know it from its personality.
-That’s not unusual for a pup that hunted pests on farms.
-That purpose gives this dog its independent streak and bravado.
-It is an adaptable pet that will earn its keep with its loyalty and affectionate nature.
+While they’re a small breed, you’d never know it from their personality.
+That’s not unusual for a pup that hunted rodents on farms.
+Their working lineage gives them an independent streak, and they require thorough training.

 border terrier